Kaanapali Beach Black Rock: Best Maui Snorkeling

 Ancient Hawaiians believed Black Rock to be the jumping-off point for spirits departing the physical world, a kind of portal into the spiritual afterlife.

 Planning to visit Kaanapali Beach?
-Visit our Kaanapali Beach home page for the complete rundown on every single detail!
+Be sure to bookmark our Kaanapali Beach website for the complete rundown on every single detail!

 Snorkeling at Black Rock